 In the United Kingdom, Hoist Finance has both debt purchase and third-party debt servicing operations.
 The debt purchasing operations are complemented by a panel of reliable and carefully selected debt servicing partners.
-Hoist Finance operates two collection platforms in the United Kingdom (Manchester and Milton Keynes).
+Robinson Way, the Lewis Group and Compello are now fully integrated and operate under two collection platforms in Manchester and Milton Keynes that are fully aligned with Hoist Finance's operations and methodologies.